 This action will highlight the names in “Another_Sheet”, which are also available inside the range named “Name_Range” inside the “Another Sheet2” sheet.

-To make the outcome of example 2 dynamic, first, we need to convert the dataset in sheet “Dynamic_Range2” into an Excel table.
+To make the outcome of example 2 dynamic, convert the dataset in sheet “Dynamic_Range2” into an Excel table.

 Select the Range B4:C9 and press CTRL+T. Inside the “Create Table” dialogue box, click on OK.

 The selected range will convert into an Excel table.
-Then, give an appropriate name to the table as before which can be “Name_Range_Table”.
+Name the table.
+We have named it “Name_Range_Table”.

-Now, go to sheet “Dynamic_Range” and insert a new formatting rule for range B5:B14 as before.
-Use the following formula inside the formula box:
+Go to sheet “Dynamic_Range” and insert a new formatting rule for range B5:B14 using the following formula below,

 =COUNTIF(Name_Range_Table, B5)>0

-To test if the output is dynamic or not, enter a new name inside the table in sheet “Dynamic_Range2” and observe that the same name in sheet “Dynamic_Range” is highlighted simultaneously.
+To test if the output is dynamic or not, enter a new name inside the table in sheet “Dynamic_Range2” and observe that the same name in sheet “Dynamic_Range” is highlighted.

 Things to Remember